Sergey Brilyov: Career

 During 1993–1995, he was a special correspondent of the foreign desk of The Moscow News newspaper, writing mostly about Latin America.
 He became the first correspondent to visit Cuba after a ban was imposed on The Moscow News in connection with refugees leaving the country on rafts and was summoned as an expert by Russia's Duma (the lower house of parliament).
 Simultaneously he was Moscow contributing correspondent of El Observador Económico and the Argentinian newspaper La Razón.

-He was also the author of a series of reports for the programme International Panorama for national television along with journalist Dmitry Yakushkin and for Formula 730 programme, after which he received an offer to work for the television news programme Vesti.

 In 1995 and 1996, Brilyov was a special correspondent of the daily news programme Vesti broadcast by TV channel Rossiya during the First Chechen War and the hostage crisis in Budennovsk.
 For the five years from 1996, he was the London correspondent of Vesti.
-During that period, he became a regular panellist with Sky News and the BBC (e.g. the Europe Direct programme), he subsequently divided his time between Moscow and London.

 In 2001, Brilyov accepted an offer from the head of RTR Oleg Dobrodeyev to become a presenter of the Vesti programme.
 His first day as presenter was September 11, 2001.
 Brilyov had been due to start work on 17 September, but was called in to cover the attacks on U. S. targets live on air because of his knowledge of English and international realities.
 He was on the air for almost the entire day, this instantly made him one of the Russia's top presenters.

-From 2001–2003, he anchored the evening prime time daily news Vesti.
+From 2001 to 2003, he anchored the evening prime time daily news Vesti.
 2003–2007: anchor of Sunday weekly review Vesti nedeli ("Weekly news").
 Since 2008 until February 2022 he has been author and anchor of his own political programme Vesti v subbotu ("Saturday news with Sergey Brilyov").